JLSteenwyk/ClipKIT/PERFORMANCE_OPTIMIZATIONS.md

 The runner fails if retained repetitions differ or if the candidate and reference outputs, thresholds, arrays, thread decisions, or lengths differ.
 Runtime varies by machine, so compare trees using the same idle system and interpreter.
-The retained JSON, compact CSV, and interleaved audit are in `benchmark-results/`.
+The retained comprehensive/focused JSON reports, compact focused CSV, and interleaved audit are in `benchmark-results/`.

 ## Remaining bottlenecks